Dhawaldeep/materials-management/README.md

 - Node TS with in memory data storage
 - Used tsc compiler to target and target ES6
 - Express Framework for handling routes
-- Used Abstract class and static properties for preventing creation of multiple instance of the data mode
+- Used Abstract class and static properties for preventing creation of multiple instance of the data model

+## Deployment
+Before deployment generate `JS` build using
+`npm run build`
+or
+integrate it to a CI/CD runner YAML configuration
+Use PM2 process manager in VM Instance with a nginx reverse proxy connecting the 8080 port to local 3000 and execute `PM2 start app.yml`

+    I have written some unit tests which are mostly angular generated.
+Most of the time was consumed in developing the UI and customizing the angular components
+    Total Hours Taken: 8hrs